 The term ‘Idiopathic’ simply means ‘of unknown cause’

-X-Rays usually demonstrate lateral (side) wedging and dorsal (back) wedging of the vertebrae at the centre (Apex) of the primary curve.
+X-Rays usually demonstrate lateral (side) wedging and dorsal (back) wedging of the vertebrae at the centre (apex) of the primary curve.
 It is unknown what triggers this though there are many hypotheses.

-Once this structural change occurs, even slightly, a vicious cycle of asymmetrical loading begins.
+Once this structural change occurs, even slightly, a cycle of asymmetrical loading begins.
 The uneven distribution of forces is believed to lead to further asymmetric growth of the vertebrae which in turn increase the size of the curve, further increasing the asymmetric loading and hence the cycle continues and self feeds.

+It helps to think of the scoliosis curve as having 2 main components, a structural component and a postural component.
 The ‘structural component’ refers to the bony malformations usually found in the vertebrae at the centre of the primary curve (as described above) and also the soft tissue restrictions that accompany them.

 During upright posture, we are under the influence of gravity.
 The effect of gravity on our spine is to increase its curves.
 When posturally weak, our spinal curves are exaggerated.
-In the presence of scoliosis this means the sideways curves and rotations are often worse than they need to be, that is, worse than may be explained by the structural component.
+In the presence of scoliosis this means the sideways curves and rotations are often more pronounced than they need to be, that is, worse than may be explained by the structural component.
 This is what we call the ‘postural component’.